 These are dark days for Stupidparty Land.
-Failure to destroy Healthcare for Americans in need will make it far harder for Stupipdarty to undertake their totally pointless agenda of massively increasing infrastructure in an environment when inflation and job shortages are a greater threat than deflation, more difficult increasing the massively inflated military budget…
+Failure to destroy Healthcare for Americans in need will make it far harder for Stupipdarty to undertake their totally pointless agenda of massively increasing infrastructure in an environment where inflation and job shortages are a greater threat than deflation.
+It will now be more difficult to inflate the already massively inflated military budget…

-will suddenly junk fiscal discipline in order to enact its “populist” tax agenda.
+They will now have no choice but to suddenly junk fiscal discipline in order to enact its “populist” tax agenda.
 As always, it will be the Democrats who will clean up their mess.
-Yes, this is Stupidparty Land, where tax cuts for the 1% are popular amongst the Trumpeteers and the Joe-the-Plumbers, who are too stupid to realize that this agenda strips them of everything except the hopes of the gullible.
+Yes, this is Stupidparty Land, where tax cuts for the 1% are popular amongst the Trumpeteers and the Joe-the-Plumbers, who are too stupid to realize that this agenda strips them of everything – I mean who else is going to have to foot the bill?
 These poor suckers will have to pay the piper when service cuts will have to follow, in order to mitigate spiraling debt.
 Want to see the future?
 Well, you only need to look at Kansas.

-So while Trump will fail to bring back jobs to the doomed coal industry (no one wants your bloody coal, so shovel it back) and will also fail to bring back jobs to the secretarial pool, floppy disk manufacturers, elevator operators, milkman, lamp lighters, switch board operators—there is one man, a great American, moving in the opposite direction, moving as fast as Trump is attempting to take us back.
-Trump thinks he can screw the planet—well, there is a good chance that he is too late.
+So while Trump will fail to bring back jobs to the doomed coal industry (no one wants your bloody coal, so shovel it back) and will likewise fail to bring back jobs to the floppy disk manufacturers, digital camera producers, elevator operators, milkman, secretarial pool, lamp lighters, switch board operators—there is one man, a great American, moving in the opposite direction, moving as fast as Trump is attempting to take us back.
+Trump and his enablers think they can screw the planet—well, there is a good chance that they are just a penny short and a day too late.

 So who is this man, this man who is asking some very simple questions like: would you like stuff made in America? do you want America or China to be the leader? do you want to create well paying American jobs? and most importantly what type of world do you want to live in?